ibm-cloud-docs/databases-for-cassandra/reference-monitoring.md

 ### Used JVM heap percent
 {: #ibm_databases_for_cassandra_jvm_heap_percent}

-How much Java Virtual Machine (JVM) heap memory your deployment is using.
+How much Java virtual machine (JVM) heap memory your deployment is using.

 | Metadata | Description |
 |----------|-------------|